Getting to Know Your Neighborhood: East Boston

 East Boston is also a neighborhood in flux.
 Once primarily working class, today it features several new luxury condominium projects, and the Institute of Contemporary Art just opened a seasonal space in the Boston Harbor Shipyard and Marina.

 BU Today has compiled a list of some of the best places to visit in East Boston.

 Piers Park is ideal for spending the day outdoors.
 You can walk the 600-foot promenade, exercise using the outdoor fitness machines, or embrace your inner child on the playground.
 Several decorative gazebos and spray fountains provide relief on hot summer days.
-The park has direct access to the waterfront and an amazing view of downtown Boston across the harbor.
-During warm weather months, a series of free concerts is held there.
+The park also boasts an amphitheater and provides direct access to the waterfront and an amazing view of downtown Boston across the harbor.

 Piers Park Sailing Center

 While you’re at Piers Park, take advantage of the nonprofit sailing center there, which offers lessons, chiefly for beginners.
 The Learn to Sail course is 21 hours, structured on two back-to-back weekends or two weeks of weekday evenings.
 If you want to sail one of the center’s 23-foot Sonar sailboats, but didn’t take lessons there, you must pass a “check out” test.
 Early registrants, college students, East Boston residents, veterans, and seniors can get discounted memberships, good for the entire sailing season.
 The center has outreach programs for underserved youth and one of the country’s best programs for disabled sailors.
 With easy access to the Inner Harbor and Harbor Islands, this is one of East Boston’s most popular attractions.